Pipes of War

 ‘Oh crap,’ Suds said when he realised who it was he’d punched.
 He reached down and helped the captain up.
 ‘Sorry Cap, didn’t realise it was you.’

-‘No worries,’ he said, shaking his cape to try and get some of the dirty water off, with very little success.
+‘No worries,’ he said, using his cape to wipe his aching face.
 He gestured down at Limescale.
 ‘You stopped him then?’

 ‘We sure did,’ said Flush proudly.